Tuesday, February 13, 2024

 Really Good Ragu

-Because I want this to be saucy, I have increased the amount of tomatoes, originally 1 cup to a 400g can of Italian tomatoes, and decreased the amount of meat, from 1 pound to 1/2 pound.
-I order pancetta from Heritage Foods, and use the recommended 3 ounces for this recipe.
+Because I want this to be saucy, I’ve increased the amount of tomatoes from 1 cup to a full 400g can, and decreased the meat from 1 pound to 1/2 pound.

-I have been led to believe no self-respecting Italian would even think about serving Bolognese sauce over spaghetti.
-But English people do, Nigel Slater does, and now sometimes so do I. But this sauce is especially good on rigatoni - or maybe even better mezzi rigatoni - because it snuggles inside the tubes.
+I’ve been led to believe no self-respecting Italian would even think about serving Bolognese over spaghetti.
+But English people do, Nigel Slater does, and now sometimes so do I. That said, this sauce is especially good on rigatoni—or even better, mezzi rigatoni—because it snuggles into the tubes.

 4 tablespoons butter

-About 3 ounces pancetta cut in 1/4" cubes
+About 3 ounces pancetta, cut in 1/4-inch cubes

 1 small to medium onion, chopped